 - Community engagement and opportunity (civic engagement, social opportunities, music, art, recreational facilities, work and volunteering possibilities).

 What is important about this framework from WHO and AARP is a focus on building inclusive communities.
+The AARP Livability Index uses many of the factors that capture much of what creates healthy, livable, and sustainable communities.
 Communities which are age-friendly toward older adults are considered to be more inclusive, with safe, good quality, affordable housing.
-In addition to housing, the built enviroment is healthy, with strong ratings for community safety, good public transportation, and natural resources.
+In addition to housing, the built environment is healthy, with strong ratings for community safety, good public transportation, and natural resources.
 The health care system has strong ratings, including quality hospital care, and other health-related factors.
 Finally, communities are rated on their quality of life: civic engagement in neighborhood groups, nonprofits and volunteering, political organizations, and opportunities for older adults.